-Control of National Parks should never be vested in any organisation or group other than the state or federal National Parks authorities.
+Control of national parks should never be vested in any organisation or group other than the state or federal national parks authorities.

 rationale: Conservation may not be a high priority with special interest groups.
-Organisations or groups other than National Park Authorities are much more likely to be susceptible to commercial pressures.
+Organisations or groups other than national park authorities are much more likely to be susceptible to commercial pressures.

-While Aboriginal involvement in management of National Parks and

-- the selective hiring of Aborigines as rangers and other park officials should be encouraged, the ultimate control and ownership of national parks must remain with the community as a whole. - 2.
-Commercial developments in National Parks should be kept at a bare minimum. - 3.
-No further development within the Snowy Mountains National Parks should be allowed; development of accommodation and related facilities for the ski fields should be outside the Park with access to the ski fields being by public transport such as the ski tube.
+- While Indigenous Peoples involvement in the management of national parks and the selective hiring of Indigenous Peoples as rangers and other park officials should be encouraged, the ultimate control and ownership of national parks must remain with the community as a whole. - 2.
+Commercial developments in national parks should be kept at a bare minimum.

-rationale: The alpine environment is exceptionally fragile and supports a specialised flora and fauna, such as the mountain possum (Burramys).
-Fast moving traffic to ski fields such as Perisher has lead to an unacceptable level of road kills.
+rationale: The alpine environment is exceptionally fragile and supports a specialised flora and fauna, such as the mountain pygmy-possum (Burramys parvus).
+Fast-moving traffic to ski fields has led to an unacceptable level of roadkill.

-Policy 6: Prevention of roadkills
+Policy 6: Prevention of Roadkill